Who We Are

 Mobility Liaisons

 This role supports participation by people with lived experience of transportation barriers.
-Mobility Liaisons receive a stipend for serving on the Steering Committee and a workgroup.
+Mobility Liaisons receive a stipend for serving on the Board and a Work Group.

 If you are interested in becoming a Mobility Liaison with Moving Maine, contact Moving Maine Facilitator Zoe Miller.